What to expect

 Upon arriving you will be asked to fill in a short medical history questionnaire.

 Depending on your complaint, you may be asked to change into a gown in one of our private changing areas.
-If you would prefer to remain in your normal clothes please let reception know.
+You will also be given a dressing gown.

 Your chiropractor will collect you from the changing area as soon as you are ready and take you into the consultation room.

 Firstly, your chiropractor will discuss your medical history with you, particularly any aspects that may be pertinent to your complaint.

 You will then be asked to describe the nature of your pain/complaint.
 Your chiropractor will ask you lots of questions, some of which may seem unrelated to your reason for presenting, to best inform them prior to physical examination.